 The big party cost somewhere in the $800 range, all I had to do was put it on my credit card.
 Of course not before having a late charge for not paying the entire balance to the Spring Break travel provider, which made it an even $1,000.
 That’s all it took when I was in college to put expenses like travel, clothes, or going out to the bar on my college credit card because remember it only took $25 per month to take the Spring Break trip of a lifetime.

 As you can see I failed with my first credit card.
 Here are just a few general areas I failed:

 I wish that was the last story of why I am scared to death of credit cards.
-Not surprisingly I graduated college with plenty of credit card debt and at this point I was even able to have more than one credit card, because what’s better than being in credit card debt with 1 card, but 2 cards!
-The sarcasm is being painted on the walls in green because green is the color of money and all the green I needed to pay back to the credit card companies I owed.
+Not surprisingly I graduated college with plenty of credit card debt and at this point, I was even able to have more than one credit card, because what’s better than being in credit card debt with 1 card, but 2 cards!

 Surprisingly, I did pretty well playing poker full time, I was making money and paying off credit card debt.
 I didn’t account for a few things that you run into every day at a casino.

 I’m going to focus on that last bullet point because that’s exactly what happened.
 Money was not important to me, getting that money back was.